Photo by Romain V on Unsplash

 If you are not happy with your current job, you are not alone.
 Most people are dissatisfied with theirs.
 Quitting your job is a big decision and sometimes you have done whatever you can but staying is just not possible.

 If your job is upsetting your sleep, mood, or appetite that you have to resort to medication just to get through your day, then you need to reconsider your job and seek alternative options.
-You recognize it’s time to quit when you don’t want to wake up in the mornings and/or cannot sleep at nights because you dread your work.
+You recognize it is time to quit when you do not want to wake up in the mornings and/or cannot sleep at nights because you dread your work.
 No job is ever worth driving yourself sick over.

 You have been excluded in meetings, your duties have been reduced, and your opinions are no longer solicited.
 You should, obviously, take this up with your boss.
 However, be prepared it may be a hint, and you may wish to take it.

 You have a better offer.